 The Marlin 60 rifle is a classic rifle.
 Few other rifles come to mind when thinking about an ideal first rifle.
-Many people started on these tubular fed guns chasing squirrels and shooting tin cans.
+Many people started on these tube fed guns chasing squirrels and shooting tin cans.
 There’s something nostalgic and handsome about these guns.
-Plus, they are just begging to it be taken into the field and be used.
+Plus, they are just begging to be taken into the field and be used.

 If you are looking for the best scope for Marlin 60, here are the best five you can get your hands on.

 Table of Contents

 - Best Scope for Marlin 60 on the Market

 - The Verdict

 The topic of magnification always comes with the mention of buying optics.
 Rimfire rifle optics are a little bit different than scopes for centerfire rifle mainly the size of the target you are going to be shooting.

 Although you will normally be hunting well within 100 yards for game or targets with a rimfire rifle, the size of the targets you will often be shooting is quite small.
 While it is conceivable to hunt deer at 300 yards with a 9x power magnification scope.
 You’ll be hard-pressed to hit a squirrel at 100 yards with 9x magnification.